 So maybe now you’re thinking a polar expedition is for you?
-I am the UK expedition manager for Newland – providing guiding, kit, logistics, and training on a wide range of our own exciting and unique expeditions around the world.
+I am the ‘daily manager’ for Newland – providing guiding, kit, logistics, and training on a wide range of our own exciting and unique expeditions around the world.

 There’s lots of ways to find out more:

 Polar tips – I’ve written several articles for Lilly Wild, TheNextChallenge, Escape the City, Planet Fear (Antarctica and Greenland), The Beagle, Chartered Management Institute (p23&24), and BMC Summit magazine Spring 2013 (How to become a polar adventurer).

 Polar talks – come and join me on one of my talks, or contact me to come and meet your group

 Polar training – imagine how ‘cool’ it would be to build an igloo or sleep in a snowcave!
 The Newland winter training courses take place high up in the Norwegian mountains every Spring – its not just about learning to use cross country (free heel) skis, pull a pulk (sledge), or survive a night out under the stars in winter conditions.
 Learn more about how to put together your own polar expedition, navigate to your destination when snow and sky all blend into one ‘whiteout’, and how to live in ‘relative comfort’ in temperatures as low as -40C!

 Polar expeditions – there’s plenty to choose from at the North and South Poles, and most places in between, with Newland, but if you don’t see exactly what you like it may be possible to make something even more bespoke.
 Likewise, if you already have your own polar plans, contact me if you require logistics support to ‘make it happen’!

 But it’s not all polar!